 On the ferry across the straits of Gibraltar, we met up with three single guys, all traveling on their own.
 I’m not sure who decided it, but we ended up making an impromptu tribe of backpackers.
-There was Irish Eugene, the only one of us who wisely carried food and water, though I thought the chickpeas and brown bread an odd choice of cuisine.
+There was an Irish guy, the only one of us who wisely carried food and water, though I thought the chickpeas and brown bread an odd choice of cuisine.
 He had been camping in Spain and as a result, had welts across his face from the mosquitoes.
-It looked like a contagious disease and though he was a really nice guy, I tried not to get too close, just in case it was contagious.
-The Dutch man, Jan, practiced yoga.
-That was before yoga was cool.
-American Eugene, who lived in Madrid as an English language teacher, seemed to be the most clued up traveler of our lot.
+It looked like a contagious disease and though he was a really nice guy, I tried not to get too close, just in case, it was contagious.
+The Dutchman, who practiced yoga.
+(That was before yoga was cool).
+An American, who lived in Madrid as an English language teacher, seemed to be the most clued up traveler of our lot.
 And then there was Ben.
 He was an American who grew up in South America with his missionary parents.
-He carried a hammock, a bible and a trusting soul.
+He carried a hammock, a bible, and a trusting soul.

 It was the 4th of July, so we had a quick celebratory beer with our new found friends, only half of us celebrating American Independence, but all of us in agreement that Tangiers was NOT a safe place to stay.
 We were persuaded by our new traveling companions (over another beer) to see Marrakesh.
 The city, far from Tangiers, famed for exotic markets and wild nights, brought chills.
 We would be venturing well beyond our comfort zone, but our Interrail tickets included the train trip (the real deal-breaker), so why not?